tomgidden/docbot/README.md

 - Use the current `defaults` folder rather than the baked-in copy in the Docker image;
 - Use the current folder's `entrypoint.sh` rather than the baked-in copy in the Docker image;
-- Preserve the intermediate `tmp` folder, containing the generated HTML file.
+- Preserve the intermediate `work` folder, containing the generated HTML file.

 As a result, you can tweak the CSS and other things in `defaults` and quickly see the result without having to rebuild the Docker image.